hackforla/website/_projects/vrms.md

 ---
 identification: '226157870'
 title: VRMS
-description: VRMS is a tool used for the engagement, support, and retention of a network of volunteers.
+description: VRMS is a browser-based software tool created by Hack for LA (HfLA) for volunteer organizations to curate participant journeys and further organizational goals of workforce development and project impact.
+By collecting and using relevant data, VRMS is able to automate repetitive tasks; match volunteers with projects, relevant training and job opportunities; measure engagement with projects and activities; and surface insights to improve organizational effectiveness and the volunteer experience over time.
 image: /assets/images/projects/vrms.png
 alt: 'VRMS logo.
 VRMS homepage.'
 image-hero: /assets/images/projects/vrms-hero.png